ablomm/ablomm-cpu/docs/assembler/expressions.md

 > [!NOTE]
 > A register in an expression does not evaluate the value of the register.
-A register in an expression acts more like a define in C. All expressions are evaluated at compile time, and so cannot evaluate any run time values such as registers.
+A register in an expression acts more like a define in C. All expressions are evaluated at assembly time, and so cannot evaluate any run-time values such as registers.
 This is explained more in the [Assignments document](assignments.md).

 A list of all the possible operators in an expression are detailed in the table below in the order of precedence: